IntelPython/BlackScholes_bench/README.md

 - `mkl`, if compiling native benchmarks with MKL.

 ## Setup

-- Use `set_python_envs.sh` to install Python environment from Intel channel
+### Linux & Mac
+- Run `. activate-conda.sh` to install miniconda on Linux and Mac
-- Run `make` to build and run benchmarks
+- Run `make` to build and run native benchmarks
   - Run `make mkl` to build and run MKL version
   - Run `make nomkl` to build and run non-MKL version
   - Run `make black_scholes_mkl` to only build MKL version
   - Run `make black_scholes` to only build non-MKL version

+### Windows
+- Download & install Miniconda3 and MSYS2
+- Run bash from MSYS2 and activate miniconda environment
+- Run `./install-conda-envs.sh` to install Python environments

 ## Usage